-Plastic surgery with facial implants can produce a marked improvement in the underlying structure that forms a facial appearance, improving proportion, balance, and creating more distinct features.
-Although facial implants can improve the projection, shape, or size of virtually any region of the face, three more common sites for facial implants include the chin, jaw, and cheek or malar regions.
+Plastic surgery with facial implants can produce a marked improvement in the underlying structure that forms a facial appearance, improving proportion and balance, as well as creating more distinct features.
+Although facial implants can improve the projection, shape or size of virtually any region of the face, three of the more common sites for facial implants include the chin, jaw, and cheek (or malar regions).

 Chin implants can increase the size and projection of a small or recessed chin, one that in profile does not project evenly with or beyond the forehead and mid-face.
 A small or recessed chin can also be described as one that seems to disappear into the neck of an individual of normal weight, rather than appearing as a distinct facial feature.

 Jaw implants increase the width of the lower third of the face.
 Much like the chin, a weak jaw can be defined as one that is not well defined and distinct from the neck, or one that slopes rather than angles from the ear to the chin.
 In some cases, both the chin and jaw can contribute to facial imbalance.

 After evaluating your goals and the features you wish to correct, our board-certified plastic surgeon—Dr. Joseph DiBello—will personally help you determine the precise type and size of implants best suited for you.
 Although we do not feature before-and-after images of our patients on this website, you will be able to view photographs of Dr. DiBello’s facial implant work in the comfort and privacy of our office.
 This process allows you to see examples of the results that are possible with the procedure you are considering.